Katherine Helmond: Early life

-Helmond was born on July 5, 1929, in Galveston, Texas, to Thelma Louise (née Walker) and Patrick Joseph Helmond, a firefighter.
+Helmond was born on July 5, 1929, in Galveston, Texas, to Irish Catholic parents Thelma Louise (née Walker) and Patrick Joseph Helmond, a laborer.
 Her name on her birth certificate was misspelled as "Catherine".
 She had a younger sister, Jo Ann, born three years later, who died in infancy.

 Helmond experienced economic hardship during her childhood: ‘we were very poor...from as early as I can remember I had to work to help support the family.
 I had to learn to stand on my own two feet’.
 She was raised by her mother and grandmother, both devout Catholics.
 Her father left the family and her mother eventually remarried in 1937, to Marshall Phillips.
 She attended a Catholic primary school and appeared in school plays.

 Career

 After graduating from high school, she moved to Houston, Dallas and New York.
 She was not professionally trained, but learned her craft through experience: ‘My training was all practical and on the job'.
 She cleaned toilets and repaired costumes while acting in plays in New York.
 After her stage debut in As You Like It, Helmond began working in New York City in 1955.
 She later ran a summer theatre in the Catskills for three seasons and taught acting in university theatre programs.
 She made her uncredited television debut in 1962 on Car 54, Where Are You?, but did not begin to appear on television regularly until 1973.
 She also acted on stage, earning a Tony Award nomination for her performance on Broadway in Eugene O'Neill's The Great God Brown (1973).
 Her other appearances on Broadway included roles in Private Lives, Don Juan, and Mixed Emotions.

-Helmond appeared in such feature films as Family Plot, Time Bandits, Brazil, in which she played the mother of Jonathan Pryce's character, and Overboard.
+Helmond appeared in such feature films as Family Plot (1976), Time Bandits (1981), Brazil (1985), in which she played the mother of Jonathan Pryce's character, and Overboard (1987).
 In 1983, she studied at the American Film Institute's Directing Workshop.
 She picked up Emmy nominations for her role as Mona Robinson in Who's the Boss and as Lois Whelan in Everybody Loves Raymond.
 She also received acclaim for her stage performance in Eve Ensler's The Vagina Monologues.